HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 So, here’s where this attempt in making Flourless Chocolate Tea Cake went wrong:

 After beating the egg whites to perfect peaks, instead of adding them individually, I added them all at once, folding them into the chocolate mixture too quickly and vigorously.
-Because the combination is dense, I wanted to ensure the egg whites were thoroughly blended.
+Because the combination is dense, I wanted to ensure I thoroughly blended the egg whites.
 I should have resisted that temptation.

-I should have used a light hand to gently fold the egg whites into the chocolate mixture in two additions until they were incorporated.
+Alternatively, I should have used a light hand to gently fold the egg whites into the chocolate mixture in two additions until incorporating them.
 Doing this will dramatically affect how the cake rises as it bakes.

 Because the mixture was over-blended (even though it puffed up as expected), it continued to rise well above the edges of the pan, leaving the sides unsupported and producing a crack down the center of the loaf and around the outside edges.
 When it came out of the oven, that caused the cake to sink in the middle as it cooled, and those edges crumbled and fell off.